 The purest type of electronic clinical data which is obtained at the point of care at a medical facility, hospital, clinic or practice.
 Often referred to as the electronic medical record (EMR), the EMR is generally not available to outside researchers.
 The data collected includes administrative and demographic information, diagnosis, treatment, prescription drugs, laboratory tests, hospitalization, patient insurance, etc.

 Individual organizations such as hospitals or health systems may provide access to internal staff.
-Larger collaborations, such as the NIH Collaboratory Distributed Research Network and the Stanford Center for Clinical Informatics may provide mediated or collaborative access to clinical data repositories.
+Larger collaborations, such as the NIH Collaboratory Distributed Research Network provides mediated or collaborative access to clinical data repositories by eligible researchers.
+Additionally, the UW De-identified Clinical Data Repository (DCDR) and the Stanford Center for Clinical Informatics allow for initial cohort identification.

 Often associated with electronic health records, these are primarily hospital discharge data reported to a government agency like AHRQ.